Helping you to prepare for the Procurement Act

 1. How much work is available in the market?

-2. How suitable are these contracts for your business?
+2. How suitable are these tenders for your business?

 3. Are there any standard contract requirements, and does your business meet the criteria?